milesmcc/personal/content/micros/_index.md

 ---
-title: "Micros!"
+title: "Micros"
-subtitle: "Sort of like tweets.
-But not."
+subtitle: "Sort of like tweets (but not)"
 ---